 3 glazed chocolate donuts stacked on a wire cooling rack

-These chocolate donuts are made with simple ingredients to give them the perfect soft, tender crumb, plus sweet flavor from both the glaze and the melted chocolate chips.
+This chocolate donut recipe is made with simple ingredients to give them the perfect soft, tender crumb, plus sweet flavor from both the glaze and the melted chocolate chips.
 Here are all of the ingredients you’ll need:

 • Flour.
-I love baking with whole wheat pastry flour because it adds a boost of whole grains while keeping these donuts soft and fluffy.
+I love baking with whole wheat pastry flour because it adds a boost of whole grains while keeping these soft and fluffy.
 You can also use white whole wheat flour or a ratio of 3/4 cup all-purpose flour + 1/4 cup whole wheat flour.
-Even Kodiak Cake pancake mix works!
+Even Kodiak Cakes Pancake Mix works as a flour substitute!

 • Unsweetened cocoa powder.
 For best taste and texture, stick with unsweetened natural cocoa powder.
-You can try dutch process cocoa powder, but the donuts may not rise as much.
-The cocoa powder is what gives these donuts the most flavor.
+You can try dutch process cocoa powder, but they may not rise as much.
 I’ve tried many different brands and I always go back to Hershey’s.

 • Baking staples.
-You’ll need some baking powder and salt so that these donuts bake properly.
+You’ll need some baking powder and salt so that these bake properly.

 • Sugar.
-Just 1/4 cup of regular granulated sugar gives these donuts a lovely sweetness, that isn’t overpowering.
+Just 1/4 cup of regular granulated sugar provides a lovely sweetness, that isn’t overpowering.
 If you’re not adding the sweet donut glaze, I recommend adding 1/4 to 1/2 cup more sugar to the recipe.

 • Milk.
 A bit of unsweetened almond milk adds the perfect amount of moisture.
 Feel free to use any milk you’d like.